tansive/tansive/README.md

 #### Why should we trust this project now?

 Tansive is in early Alpha, and it's not ready for production use.
-But the foundations - hierarchical organization of agent and tool assets, policy-based views, dynamic runtime control via transforms, language agnostic runtime framework, tamper-evident logs, and extensible Resources and SkillSet abstractions - are designed to enable and sustain wide adoption of agents to automate day to day tasks without compromising on safety and compliance.
+But the foundations - hierarchical organization of agent and tool assets, policy-based views, dynamic runtime control via transforms, language and framework agnostic runtime, tamper-evident logs, and extensible SkillSet abstractions - are designed to enable and sustain wide adoption of agents to automate day to day tasks without compromising on security and compliance.

 I hope you will try Tansive in your non-production environments with real workloads and provide feedback on the problems you face and the capabilities you’d like Tansive to deliver.
 Your insights will help shape a platform that aspires to become the standard for secure, auditable, agent-driven workflows.
 Thank you in advance for being part of this journey.